zubairov/tesb-rt-se/locator-rest-proxy/README.txt

 Service Locator Proxy Service
 ---------------------------

-Provides REST interface and implementation for the Service Locator Server
+Provides a REST interface and implementation for the Service Locator Server

 Subprojects
 -----------

 locator-rest-proxy-service:
   Provides the service endpoint to Service Locator Server.
-Uses WADL, types and interface from locator-proxy-common subproject.
+Uses WADL, types and interface from the locator-proxy-common subproject.

-  To build this project: locator-proxy and locator projects should be build
+  To build this project: locator-proxy and locator projects should be built
 -----------

 locator-proxy-common:
-  locator-proxy-common is bundle which ONLY can be used to installed on OSGI container as dependency bundle for locator-rest-proxy-service.
+  locator-proxy-common is bundle which ONLY can be used to install on an OSGI container as dependency bundle for locator-rest-proxy-service.
 locator-proxy-service:
-  The locator-rest-proxy-service bundle which ONLY can be used to installed on OSGI container and it requires Service Locator Server available in container.
+  The locator-rest-proxy-service bundle which ONLY can be used to install on an OSGI container and it requires Service Locator Server available in container.